ay0408/Smooth-Private-Selection/README.md

 ・Integrating our mechanism with the joint approach [[Gillenwater et al., 2022](https://proceedings.mlr.press/v162/gillenwater22a.html)] and the local dampening mechanism [[Farias et al., 2023](https://link.springer.com/article/10.1007/s00778-022-00774-w)], while considering $(\epsilon,\delta)$-differential privacy.

+・For datasets with a large $m$, there will be less advantage of our method because $\max_r S(x,r)$ (in the SPS) becomes closer to $GS_{u,\mathcal{R}}$.
+Using this study as a starting point, we intend to develop methods that are valuable even for large datasets.
-・Is it possible to satisfy differential privacy while adding noise of different scales for each $r \in \mathcal{R}$?
+← Is it possible to satisfy differential privacy while adding noise of different scales for each $r \in \mathcal{R}$?
 (In our mechanism, the noise part is expressed by the same formula for all $r$.
 Can we make it $r$-dependent to improve the accuracy?)

 ## Note